leileibama/AlphaReadabilityChinese/README.md

 You can also find detailed information of the ARC Chinese in the foregoing article.

-The ARC Chinese is designed and developed by Lei Lei and Tingyu Zhang, Shanghai International Studies University.
+The ARC Chinese is designed and developed by Lei Lei (雷蕾) and Tingyu Zhang (张婷玉), Shanghai International Studies University.

 Hope the ARC Chinese helps.
 Comments and suggestions are welcome! (leileicnATqqDOTcom)